Sulaiman-Dem/HeadsAndTailsGame/README.md

 # Heads and Tails Game

-Simple heads and tails game.
-It will be improved as I get better at coding with C++.
+This is a simple heads and tails game that allows you to simulate a coin filp and it will determine the winner.